couchbase-partners/test-drive-couchbase/README.md

-# Couchbase Cloud Test Drive Manual
+# Couchbase Test Drive Manual

 ## Introduction
 The objective of this Test Drive is to familiarize you with the basics of Couchbase Server and Couchbase Sync Gateway.
 You will go through four exercises using this test drive: